 Most probably originating in southwest India, jackfruit spread into southeast Asia and on to tropical Africa.
 Today, harvesting jackfruit occurs in a variety of warm, humid regions including Hawaii and southern Florida.
 It is important to know exactly when to pick jackfruit for a number of reasons.
 If you start picking jackfruit too soon, you’ll get a sticky, latex covered fruit; if you start the jackfruit harvest too late, the fruit begins to deteriorate rapidly.
 Keep reading to find out how and when to harvest jackfruit properly.

 When to Pick Jackfruit

-Jackfruit was one of the earliest cultivated fruit and is still a staple crop for subsistence farmers in India to Southeast Asia where it is also used for timber and medicinal uses.
+Jackfruit was one of the earliest cultivated fruits and is still a staple crop for subsistence farmers in India to southeast Asia, where it is also used for timber and medicinal uses.

-A large fruit, most comes into ripening in the summer and fall, although an occasional fruit may ripen during other months.
+A large fruit, most come into ripening in the summer and fall, although an occasional fruit may ripen during other months.
 Jackfruit harvest almost never happens during winter months and early spring.
-About 3-8 months after flowering, start checking the fruit for ripeness.
+About three to eight months after flowering, start checking the fruit for ripeness.

 How to Harvest Jackfruit

 All parts of a jackfruit will ooze sticky latex.
 As the fruit ripens, the quantity of latex lessens, so the riper the fruit, the less of a mess.
 The fruit can also be allowed to leach out its latex prior to harvesting jackfruit.
 Make three shallow cuts in the fruit a few days before harvesting.
 This will allow the majority of the latex to ooze out.